Feature Friday – Improve Performance of Your Website With Functional Web Load Testing

 Tim:

-Furthermore, the user can also parameterize these load tests which enable more test coverage using a data-driven testing methodology.
+Furthermore, the user can also parameterize these load tests, which enables more test coverage using a data-driven testing methodology.